BGU-SE-Courses/2025-mbt-ab/Cucumber/README.md

 These feature files define the test scenarios covering the user interactions for:

-A student answering a choice activity
+1.A student answering a choice activity.

-A teacher deleting a choice activity
+2.A teacher deleting a choice activity.

 ## Step files
 The step files in the [src/test/java/hellocucumber](src/test/java/hellocucumber) directory contain the code that defines how each sentence in the feature files is translated to Selenium actions.
 See the files for a detailed description of the implementation.